sayedgamal99/INTRO-TO-ALGORITHMS/Exercises/ChapterThree/CommonFunctions.md

 finding the solution of Quad equation given by :
 ```
 $$X_{1,2} = {{-b\pm \sqrt {b^2 - 4\times a c}}\over 2a}$$
-by solving the equation above gives the $\color{lightgreen}Golden Ratio $ and it's cong.
+by solving the equation above gives the $\color{lightgreen}Golden Ratio$ and it's cong.

 ---